GASCompanion/GASCompanion-Documentation/src/asc-on-player-state/index.md

 </div>

-*Right click in the Content Browser > New Blueprint Class then choose `ModularPlayerState` for the parent class*
+*Right click in the Content Browser > New Blueprint Class then choose `GSCModularPlayerState` for the parent class*

 Once done, you should see: